dmanias/robot-cleaner/Architectural Decisions.md

 ## Conclusion

-This project serves as a demonstration of best practices in Spring Boot development, focusing on modularity, testability, and security.
-It provides a solid foundation for scalable and maintainable microservices architecture.
+This project serves as a demonstration of best practices in Spring Boot development, focusing on modularity, testability, and basic security measures.
+It provides a foundation for scalable and maintainable microservices architecture, with the potential for further enhancements in security and other areas as needed for production environments.